virupakshakoduri/Virupaksha-Portfolio/README.md

 * **Object Detection using YOLOv8:** Developed a high-accuracy computer vision model for **grape detection**.
 This project involved dataset collection, formatting with Roboflow, and training the model on Google Colab (T4 GPU), resulting in an impressive **97% accuracy** for precision agriculture, demonstrating deep CV expertise.
 * **Student Alcohol Consumption Detection:** Executed a comprehensive data analysis project, performing crucial steps like data cleaning, large dataset merging, and **Exploratory Data Analysis (EDA)**.
 This showcases analytical and problem-solving skills to derive insights from complex socio-demographic and academic data.
-* **Portfolio Website:** Built a personal site using modern CSS and responsive design, serving as a direct testament to front-end development capabilities.

 ### **Certifications and Professional Development**